ManuelBaeta/AdidasChallengeAll/readme.md

 ## Routes.SecureToken.Service
 It is a Spring boot application  acting as an Authorization Server (follows Oauth2 RFC).
 It listens on port 9505.
 For this project, it has been arranged with:
 * A predefined client.
-In a real scenario is required an onboarding process for clients to define its id, secret, callback url, grant types allowed, scopes, resourcesIds, etc.
+In a real scenario is required an onboard process for clients to define its id, secret, callback url, grant types allowed, scopes, resourcesIds, etc.
 * For that client is configured following items: clientId=RouteSystemClient, clientSecret=XY7kmzoNzl100, grant type=resouce owner password(password), scopes(read,write) and resourceId(RoutesResourceId)
 * As the grant type is password, it is required to setup a user (user=admin.admin, passwd=admin) in a in memory UserDetailsService implementation.
 * A secret key to sign token is configured on the application.yml